mldbai/mldb/container_files/assets/www/doc/builtin/sql/ValueExpression.md

   (or string) argument as a string.
 - `base64_decode(string)` returns a blob containing the decoding of the base-64 data provided in its argument.
-- `json_decode(string)` returns a row with the JSON decoding of the string in the argument.
+- `parse_json(string)` returns a row with the JSON decoding of the string in the argument.
+Nested arrays and objects will be parsed recursively; no flattening is performed.
 - `extract_column(row)` extracts the given column from the row, keeping only its latest value by timestamp.